Integralist/integralist.co.uk/content/page/resume.md

 ### 2020

-- **What**: worked towards reducing our log production across our platform.
+- **What**: worked across multiple teams promoting certain patterns to help reduce our logs (e.g. sampling 2xx's & single-log context middleware for http servers).
   **Why**: we had started to exceed our cost agreements with our provider (Datadog).
-  **Impact**: worked across many teams to help promote certain patterns to help reduce our logs.
-Specifically two things we did was: 1. sample our logs (and in some cases only sample `200 OK` responses), while 2. for web servers/proxies/APIs we would implement a middleware pattern where we only record a single log at the very end of a transaction while passing the log object throughout various code paths so we can append contextual data to it.
+  **Impact**: managed to reach our log production goal, while having the opportunity to work and share ideas with lots of different teams across the org.

-- **What**: designed and communicated (via RFC), and was the sole engineer building a global rate limiting feature that integrated at various layers of our infrastructure (CDN, Routing + a new 'rate control' service).
+- **What**: I was the sole engineer designing, communicating (via RFC process) and building a global rate limiting feature ([read my post about it](/posts/rate-limiting-at-the-cdn-edge/)) that integrated at various layers of our infrastructure (CDN, Routing + a new 'rate control' service).
-  **Why**: teams across the organization were struggling to handle rate limiting within their services and Core Infrastructure (the team I work in) found through user feedback that this would be something worth us taking on.
+  **Why**: teams across the organization were struggling to handle rate limiting within their services and Core Infrastructure (the team I work in) found through user feedback that this would be a valuable task to take on.
-  **Impact**: I was able to release a feature that provided our organization with DoS level protection at 'the edge' (e.g. reduced load on our internal infrastructure) while decoupling rate limiting logic from our critical path, along with granular client identification context to be more useful than just a simple IP deny list.
+  **Impact**: I was able to release [a feature](/posts/rate-limiting-at-the-cdn-edge/) that provided our organization with DoS level protection at 'the edge' (e.g. reduced load on our internal infrastructure) while decoupling rate limiting logic from our critical path, along with granular client identification context to be more useful than just a simple IP deny list.

 - **What**: spent three weeks tackling problem of metric production across ~600 microservices.
   **Why**: we had run over our allotted threshold and were about to be billed ~$80k a month!